How to Feel Less Triggered by the Things That Used to Set You Off

 And this is such a worthwhile goal.

+Because when something loses some of its emotional charge, life can begin to feel different.
 You may still notice the situation.
 You may still have preferences, boundaries, discernment, and feelings.
 But you may not be taken over by the same old intensity.
-You may have more space, more choice, and more ability to respond from the present instead of reacting from an old protective pattern.
+You may have more space, more choice, and more ability to respond from the present instead of reacting from an old protective place.

 When you feel less triggered by the things that used to set you off, ordinary life can start to feel less exhausting.
 You may recover more quickly after a difficult moment.
 You may stop replaying a conversation for hours.
 You may feel less afraid of someone’s disappointment.
 You may be able to set a boundary without your whole body reacting as though connection is at risk.